Stanford Essays Examples – Introduction

 2015: Moved from North Carolina to Texas (mission trip to Birmingham, Alabama in between), vacationed in Orlando.

-2016: Math program at MIT in Boston, engineering program at the University of Michigan, Ann Arbor, mission trip to Laredo, Texas, vacation to northern California including the lovely Palo Alto.
+2016: Pre-college math program in Boston, engineering program at another university, Ann Arbor, mission trip to Laredo, Texas, vacation to northern California including the lovely Palo Alto.

 These two Stanford essay examples are snapshots that capture your life outside of school.
 Both of these Stanford essay examples choose to forego typical sentence structures for a more abbreviated, list-type presentation.
 This can give you room to include more experiences from your summers.